allaremean/La-Liga-API/README.md

 ## Unique Design Decisions
 ### Team Acronyms as Primary Keys
-Instead of using numeric IDs, teams use their acronym as the primary key and macthes use the combination of these names for their primary key.
+Instead of using numeric IDs, teams use their acronym as the primary key and matches use the combination of these names for their primary key.
 Example:RMA - Real Madrid
 BAR - Barcelona
 ATM - Atletico Madrid